|1. Characteristics of the Foreign Exchange Market|

 (i) FE Dealers are large commercial banks, which buy and sell FE.
 They assume an open position, and are exposed to exchange risks.
 Specifically, they are the international departments of large commercial banks in the financial centers of the world: London, New York, Tokyo, Zurich, Frankfurt, Paris, Singapore, Hong Kong, Toronto.
 Their speculative transactions account for 90% of daily trade volume.
 One speculative episode may last a few minutes.

 (ii) Forex scandal.
-Dealers (e.g., The Cartel, One Team One Dream, The Mafia, etc. share confidential information about clients' intention through electronic chatroom and were front-running large client orders (buying before filling buy orders and selling before filling sell orders of the clients.
+Dealers (e.g., The Cartel, One Team One Dream, The Mafia, etc. share confidential information about clients' intention through electronic chatroom.
+Dealers were front-running large client orders (buying before filling buy orders and selling before filling sell orders of the clients.
 Buying a large amount of a currency raises the price.
 So, buy it beforehand and sell it when the buy order is executed a few hours later.)
 They violate client confidentiality.
-Five banks agreed to pay fines totalling more than $5.7 billion.
+Five banks agreed to pay fines totalling more than $5.7 billion in 2015.
 (Citibank, HSBC, JPMorgan, RBS and UBS)